Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Methods

 \begin{enumerate} \item``This flagging mechanism will review each flagged post consistently regardless of the flagger’s personal characteristics, including gender, age, and account history.'' \item ``This flagging mechanism offers sufficient visibility into the important elements of the flag review process.'' \item ``This flagging mechanism allows me to fully express my objections with the flagged post.'' \end{enumerate}

 We used responses to these questions to operationalize participants' perceptions of consistency, transparency, and voice, respectively.
 Participants indicated their responses to these questions on a 7-point Likert scale that ranged from \textit{Strongly Disagree} to \textit{Strongly Agree}.

-Additionally, the survey featured three open-ended questions asking participants to provide suggestions on how the flagging process could be further enhanced.
+Additionally, to answer RQ 4, the survey featured three open-ended questions asking participants to provide suggestions on how the flagging process could be further enhanced.
 These questions were: \begin{enumerate} \item ``What changes would you suggest to this flagging mechanism process to increase your trust that the flag review is consistent regardless of who flagged the post?'' \item ``What changes would you suggest to improve the transparency of this flagging mechanism process?'' \item ``What changes would you suggest so that users can more fully express their objections about the concerned posts?'' \end{enumerate}